 By Teachers, For Teachers

-With regards to the rash of gun violence occurring in American schools, including yesterday's shooting in Florida, parents and teachers alike are concerned for school safety and the welfare of their children.
+With regards to the rash of gun violence occurring in American schools, parents and teachers alike are concerned for school safety and the welfare of their children.
 What was once something as simple as dropping your child off at school, has now left parents feeling insecure about their child’s safety.
 What’s being done, and how can we as parents feel comforted that our children are safe at school?
 Here we will examine these questions and more.

 School safety has always been a concern, but it wasn’t until the Columbine massacre in 1999 that it has been a leading issue in the media.
 With an increase in media coverage, parents, teachers and administrators have found themselves more concerned with the issue of school safety, and looking to the past to see what has been done.
 To combat the growing trend in school violence, congress passed the Safe and Drug Free School Act.
 This provided schools with money for off-duty police officers, metal detectors, and drug awareness and after-school programs.
 Despite all of these efforts from congress, the incidences of school violence are still arising.